tinybirdco/use-case-examples/README.md

 - [Remove column from landing Data Source](remove_column_landing_data_source)
 - [Use new columns from a Shared Data Source](use_new_columns_from_shared_datasource)

-## Caveats
+## Help and feedback

-Unfortunately, GitHub doesn't allow running workflows in different subfolders so it isn't possible to include the CI and CD workflow files in the same use case folder.
-Every CI/CD action is located in `.github/workflows` and has the same folder name as the use case.
+Found a typo or feeling stuck on something?
+Open an issue on this PR or contact us in the [Tinybird Slack Community](https://www.tinybird.co/docs/community).

+TBC
+> If there is any use case referencing any other Data Project, it will be documented in the README of the use case.